#all of a sudden

 4. a blessing in disguise:

-used to describe something that at first seems bad, but results in something very
+used to describe something that at first seems bad, but results in something very good in the end

 5. don't judge a book by its cover: